-Please note, state park entry fees are required.
-Check for trail closures at cpw.state.co.us before you go.
-Directions: Use Google Maps for navigation to Eldorado Canyon State Park.
-The park is very busy and has limited parking on weekends.
-When parking is full, cars are turned away.
-See reverse for information on the Eldo Shuttle, available on weekends Memorial Day-Labor Day.
-ADVANCED Hogback Ridge Trail and delicate wildflowers in summer, as you soak up views to the east and south.
+On the hunt for a cool and shady hike?
+Range View Trail is just the ticket, looping through quiet stands of Douglas fir, ponderosa pines and junipers.
+The moderate terrain and incredible views westward to the snowcapped Indian Peaks Wilderness, and delicate wildflowers in summer, as you soak up views to the east and south.
 You'll pass some intermittent springs, stands of fragrant ponderosa pine, and the remnants of the 1990 Olde Stage Fire as you huff and puff your way through nearly 800 feet of elevation gain.
 There is very little shade on this trail, so be sure to wear a hat and sunscreen.
 Directions: Use Google Maps for navigation to "Foothills Trailhead."
 Mallory Cave Trail signage will illuminate weather and climate facts about this part of Colorado.
 After dipping through a valley, the terrain becomes more demanding as you head up the mountainside, encountering spectacular views and red sandstone formations.
 The last section to the cave is only open Oct.-March - and it's a serious scramble.
 The cave is guarded from human entry with a rather artfully designed iron gate, which helps protect a rare colony of bats from the risk of fungal infection.
 Directions: Use Google Maps for navigation to parking at "NCAR."

-You'll begin on the Foothills North Trail and head west for about a half mile before joining with Hogback Ridge, a challenging but rewarding loop trail in less-trafficked north Boulder.
-Pass through fields of swaying tall grass access options.
+The dramatic, striated walls of Eldorado Canyon State Park are just 20 minutes south of Boulder.
+Rattlesnake Gulch is one of the park's signature trails that will take you past spectacular views of the canyon and Colorado's access options.
 This shorter (yet steeper) South Mesa Trailhead option starts off on Mesa Trail and connects with Shadow Canyon South, which is cool, shady and tucked down in a canyon.
 The final stretch is a scramble to the exposed summit at 8,461 feet.
 Peak baggers can pop over to the adjacent South Boulder Peak (at 8,549 feet) to get a two-for-one.
 Directions: Use Google Maps for navigation to parking at "South Mesa Trailhead."
-Green Mountain Summit Loop

-Mallory Cave Trail is one of several in a network that leaves from the parking lot of the National Center for Atmospheric Research (NCAR).
-You'll start off on the Walter Orr Roberts Weather Trail, where interpretive cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
+Green Mountain Summit Loop ₩ 3 \ At 8,144 feet, Green Mountain is the third-tallest peak in Boulder's mountain backdrop.
+You will leave from the Gregory Canyon Trailhead and take your loop in the direction of either Gregory Canvon or Saddle Rock.
+Both are strenuous climbs up the cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
 After the final lung-busting stretch, you'll be rewarded by 360-degree views and, in summer, swarms of butterflies.
 This mountain climb is a serious endeavor, so prepare accordingly.
 Directions: Use Google Maps for navigation to parking at "Gregory Canyon Trailhead."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Photos, left to right: Rich Grant, Wendy Marie Stuart, City of Boulder, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera.
-Dave Sutherland.
-Phillip Yates.
-Ann G. Duncan.
-Ann G. Duncan.
-Dave Sutherland.
-Gwen Grav.
+Photos, left to right: Rich Grant, Wendy Marie Stuart, City of Boulder, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera, Dave Sutherland, Phillip Yates, Ann G. Duncan, Ann G. Duncan, Dave Sutherland, Gwen Grav.
 Emma Zilber (emmazphotography.com), Erin Byrne, Traci Schaeffer, Andrew Magill-Flickr Creative Commons, Rich Grant